jasper7zhang/ProductsView-Project/README.md

 # 2. Backend Setup

-Backend code needs expressand cors as well, so navigate to the backend directory in your terminal and run:
+Backend code needs express and cors as well, so navigate to the backend directory in your terminal and run:

 cd ProjectName

 cd backend

 npm install express cors

 npm start

 (Optional) Verify the Backend Server: